 The first sliver of BLM I came to, there were three bedded pronghorn bucks on the north side of a rocky rise.
 With only an hour of daylight left, I threw on my bino harness, camo shirt, and archery release, excited for the possibility that I could be cooking antelope backstraps over the fire within the hour.
 Little did I know, spot and stalk antelope hunting with archery tackle would not turn out so easy.

 Though not as spooky as mule deer or elk with scent, the wind was no doubt, not in my favor as I peeked my head through the grass to get a range.
 By then, the antelope already had their binocular-like eyes pegged to my approach.
 Even as the range-finder flashed 67 yards, I knew the gig was up before I could even attempt to close the gap to my effective range.

 The scenario played out that same way on 3 more stalks that evening.
 There were proving to be way more opportunities to stalk antelope than I imagined, even if those stalks proved to be low percentage options.
 The next day, I tallied up 6 more really solid stalks before a monsoon-like storm rolled through (rain, hail, thunder and lightning and all) and sent us back to Laramie.
 Though I was 10 stalks into this spot and stalk antelope game, I was excited as ever to keep after it.

-On September 7th, I set out for another weekend of chasing antelope.
-Though I was solo, this time armed myself with a homemade antelope decoy.
+On September 7th, I set out for another weekend of chasing antelope, armed with a homemade antelope decoy.
 It proved more effective at allowing me to move around on the moon-like landscape than I would have ever expected.
 The rut still hadn’t kicked in, but my cartoon cardboard cutout and I stalked on antelope for two full days, culminating in me sending an arrow just under the brisket of a buck on a steep downhill at 47 yards.

 Blown stalk number 18